-While the commissioning of public toilets is done by the government, the designing is conceptualised by our architects.
-No points for guessing that most of these architects are men who are not sensitised into the intersectional politics of toilets.
-Their design almost always excludes the consideration for people with disabilities and women, and their requirements for various toiletries in the public washrooms.
+While the commissioning of public toilets is done by the government, the design is conceptualised by our architects.
+No point in guessing that most of these architects are men who are not sensitised to the intersectional politics of toilets.
+Their design almost always excludes the consideration of people with disabilities and women and their requirements for various toiletries in the public washrooms.
 Washrooms in elite places, like malls, theatres and airports etc., are equipped with such facilities.
-These spaces, however, are not accessible by the lower class.
-Often, people from the lower rungs of the society might even be prohibited physically from entering them.
+These spaces, however, are not accessible to the lower class.
+Often, people from the lower rungs of society might even be prohibited physically from entering them.

 While such initiatives by the government should be encouraged to certain extents, in order to ensure cleaner environments, better sewage systems and common health, one needs to go beyond these obvious developmental goals and look at the structural arrangement of the system of sanitation.
 It is important to determine the caste and class compositions of the group of people who maintain the entire system, or in other words, on whose unpaid or underpaid labour is the entire system affixed—the Dalits.

 Research has also found that a large number of women are engaged in cleaning sewage and excreta.
 The Safai Karmachari Andolan, an organization with the mission to eradicate manual scavenging, has found that approximately 98 percent of these workers are women.
 It is of no surprise that these women and their (reserved) labour is exploited.
 They are given no job security, are subjected to terrible working conditions, provided with menial wages and are susceptible to sexual assault.